Breadcrumb

 8. Will I be monitored after my approval?

-Yes.
-All human subjects research projects are subject to review at any time.
-Detailed information about what to expect related to IRB compliance monitoring is available in the UI IRB Standard Operating Procedures and Researcher Guide, Section II, Part 11.E (Compliance Monitoring).
+All human subjects research projects may be subject to review at any time.
+View detailed information about IRB Compliance Monitoring on the Human Subjects Office website and in the UI IRB Standard Operating Procedures and Researcher Guide, Section II, Part 11.E (Compliance Monitoring).

 9. How do I close a HawkIRB application?